drewsdev/CompTIA-Network-Learn-2.6.10-Lab-Explore-Physical-Connectivity-1/README.md

       * Drag the other RJ45 Connector to the port 3 on the Cisco switch.
       The link and network activity lights for port 3 indicate an active connection.
 The patch cable in the Network Closet was the problem.
 14. From Office1, test the network connection to the following devices.
     a.
 From the top left, select Floor 1 Overview.
     b.
 Under Office 1, select Office1.
     c.
 Right-click Start and then select Terminal (Admin).
     d.
 Ping the following devices:
        * Office1: 192.168.0.30
        * Exec: 192.168.0.34
        * ISP: 163.128.1.1
          You are now able to ping all devices verifying local and internet connectivity.
     e.
 (Optional)
        * Look at the Network icon in the notification area.
        * The icon indicates a normal network connection.
        * Right-click Start and then select Settings.
        * Select Network & internet.
        * Under Status, you see that this computer is now connected to the internet.
        * Close the Settings app.
+      * Close the Settings app.
 15. Score the lab.
   a.
 From the top right, select Questions.